-The Open University in Republic of Ireland provides supported open learning to students across the length and breadth of the country.
+The Open University provides supported open learning to students across the length and breadth of Ireland.
 Our flexible programmes and wide range of qualifications enable learners to choose a study route that best suits them.

 My career prospects have changed after completing my degree.
 The great thing was I walked into my dream job eight weeks after I received my results.